-The workerAppName method accepts a comma-separated list of JadeMethodContext objects, an array of such objects, or a mixture of array references and object references.
+The waitForMethods method accepts a comma-separated list of JadeMethodContext objects, an array of such objects, or a mixture of array references and object references.

-After invoking the asynchronous method call, you can use JadeMethodContext class methods to query the internal state of the framework; for example, you can ask for requests already waiting in the queue.
+After invoking the asynchronous method call, you can use JadeMethodContext class methods to query the internal state of the framework; for example, you can ask for requests already waiting in the queue by using the getTimeStamps method.